AlkaChaudhary/ReadyAPIProjectwithPetID/README.md

 # Project Title

-Ready API Project through which Add Pet then get PrtId and Update it and then upload the images
+Ready API Project through which Add Pet then get PrtId and Update status code value (200) in xls sheet and then upload the images.

 ## Description

 ## Report

-Here are some related projects [ReadyAPIReport.pdf](https://github.com/user-attachments/files/15764521/ReadyAPIReport.pdf)
+Here are the exported report from READYAPI [ReadyAPIReport.pdf](https://github.com/user-attachments/files/15764521/ReadyAPIReport.pdf)